everhartlab/sclerotinia-review-2017/manuscript/review.md

 One of the most powerful applications of VCG has been shown in the clonal pathogen *Aspergillus flavus*.
 This pathogen showed little to no gene flow between VCG [@Grubisha2010-ld].
 As it was found that VCG could delineate aflatoxin-producing strains, researchers showed that non-aflatoxin-producing strains could reliably be used as a biocontrol agent [@Atehnkeng2016-qb; @Strom2016-di].
-For many fungal species, before the advent of molecular genetic markers, VCG have been routinely used to identify clonal lineages within populations.
+For many fungal species, before the advent of molecular genetic markers, VCG were routinely used to identify clonal lineages within populations.

 # Mycelial compatibility in *Sclerotinia sclerotiorum*